-Revenues in our AMSC Wires business unit-which consist of contract revenues and product sales from HTS wire shipments and the DOE-sponsored project to install an HTS power cable in the transmission grid of the Long Island Power Authority (LIPA) - decreased to \$1,262,000 for the quarter ended June 30, 2006 from \$2,928,000 for the same quarter of the prior year.
-The \$1,666,000 decrease in AMSC Wires revenues was caused by an \$856,000 decrease on LIPA revenues, a \$348,000 decrease in contract revenues, and a \$462,000 decrease in HTS wire sales.
-Product sales recognized on a percentage of completion basis on the LIPA project were \$526,000 in the quarter ended June 30, 2006 compared to \$1,382,000 in the quarter ended June 30, 2005.
-LIPA revenues were constrained by a limitation of funding from DOE in the quarter ended June 30, 2006.
-Due to this funding limitation, \$1,235,000 of program costs incurred in excess of the available funding were recorded as inventory as of June 30, 2006, as future funding sufficient to cover these deferred costs is deemed probable.
+Revenues in our AMSC Wires business unit - which consist of contract revenues and product sales from HTS wire sales and the DOE-sponsored project to install an HTS power cable in the transmission grid of the Long Island Power Authority (LIPA) - decreased to \$1,634,000 for the quarter ended September 30, 2006 from \$3,880,000 for the same quarter of the prior year.
+This decrease was primarily attributable to a \$1,818,000 decrease in LIPA-related revenues and a \$717,000 decrease in HTS wire sales, partially offset by an increase of \$289,000 in contract revenue.
+Product sales recognized on the LIPA project were \$500,000 in the quarter ended September 30, 2006 compared to \$2,318,000 in the quarter ended September 30, 2005.
+LIPA revenues were constrained by a limitation of funding from the DOE in the quarter ended September 30, 2006, coinciding with the end of the U.S. government's fiscal year.
+Due to this funding limitation, \$2,821,000 of program costs incurred in excess of the available funding were recorded as inventory as of September 30, 2006, as future funding sufficient to cover these deferred costs is deemed probable.
+HTS wire sales decreased to \$606,000 in the quarter ended September 30, 2006 from \$1,323,000 in the same prior-year quarter as a result of lower HTS 1G wire shipments.

-Contract revenues in the AMSC Wires business unit decreased to \$285,000 in the first quarter of fiscal 2007 from \$633,000 in the same prior-year quarter primarily as a result of a \$384,000 decrease in work performed on a 2G research contract awarded by the Defense Advanced Research Projects Agency (DARPA) in June 2004, the first phase of which was completed in fiscal 2006.
+This decrease in AMSC Wires product sales was partially offset by a \$289,000 increase in AMSC Wires contract revenues, which were \$528,000 in the second quarter of fiscal 2007 and \$239,000 in the same prior-year quarter, as a result of a higher amount of work performed on a 2G research project with the Defense Advanced Research Projects Agency (DARPA).
 An option on this contract was awarded to us on May 16, 2006 in the amount of \$1,306,000, bringing the total contract value to \$3,106,000 and extending the period of performance on this contract until November 2007.
-Revenue on this contract was \$31,000 in the quarter ended June 30, 2006 compared to \$415,000 in the same prior-year quarter.

-HTS wire sales in the quarter ended June 30, 2006 were \$451,000 compared to \$913,000 in the same prior-year quarter.
-The decrease in HTS wire sales was primarily due to lower 1G wire shipments in the quarter ended June 30, 2006.
-We expect revenues in AMSC Wires to be lower in fiscal 2007 than fiscal 2006 as we complete installation of the LIPA cable project in fiscal 2007 and as we install, test, and qualify capital equipment for our lower-cost 2G HTS wire, whose sales are currently constrained by limited manufacturing capacity.
-We expect to sell limited quantities of 2G HTS wire while we complete the scale-up of the pilot production line, which we expect to be operational at the end of calendar year 2007, and we will continue to meet near-term customer demand for HTS wire from the more than 400,000 meters of 1G HTS wire inventory we have available.
+We expect revenues in AMSC Wires to be lower in fiscal 2007 than fiscal 2006 as we complete installation of the LIPA cable project in the spring of 2007 and as we install, test, and qualify capital equipment for manufacturing our 2G HTS wire, whose sales are currently constrained by limited manufacturing capacity.
+We expect to sell limited quantities of 2G HTS wire while we complete the conversion of our pre-pilot line to a full-scale manufacturing line, which we expect to be operating in initial, pilot mode at the end of calendar year 2007.
+We expect to continue to meet near-term customer demand for HTS wire from the more than 400,000 meters of 1G HTS wire we have in inventory.